International First-Year Student Application:

 Wellesley requires three letters of recommendation: one from the head of your school or your guidance counselor and two from academic instructors.
 At least one recommendation must include an evaluation of your proficiency in reading, writing, and speaking English.
 These letters should be sent directly to the Board of Admission at Wellesley.

 An official transcript is a certified record of the courses you have completed and the marks you received at each marking period in all schools attended during the previous four years.
 We need both the transcript in the original language as well as a translated version.
 If the school system uses a coded transcript, an explanation of the code and the marking system should be included.
 If you cannot obtain a transcript, a certified record of the courses you took, along with a progress report, must be submitted instead.

 All applicants must submit certified photocopies of all academic diplomas and Government Examination certificates.
 These include GCSE ("O" level) and "A" level certificates, and appropriate documents from your home country (e.g., Indian S.S.C., Indian H.S.C., Kenyan Certificate of Education, Hong Kong Certificate of Education, Malaysian SRP, International Baccalaureate SPM, STEM, etc.).
 Examination certificates cannot be substituted for the required official transcript (see above) or for the required standardized tests (see below).
 All academic records and examination certificates must have an official seal or certification.

 - Standardized Tests

 Every applicant to Wellesley must take the standardized examinations except applicants from countries where the SAT or ACT is not administered.
-It is strongly recommended that international students whose native language is not English take the TOEFL (see below).
+It is strongly recommended that international students whose native language is not English take one of our approved English proficiency exams (see below).